NewNetSuite 2026.1 — What's new

 Not all NetSuite partners are created equal.
 Here's what to evaluate before you commit.

-NetSuite has formal partnership tiers — Solution Provider, Alliance Partner, BPO Partner.
 A NetSuite Solution Provider has been vetted by Oracle, has demonstrated delivery capability, and has access to NetSuite's partner resources.
 This isn't a guarantee of quality, but it's a baseline filter.
 If a firm claims NetSuite expertise but isn't a recognized partner, ask why.

-Certifications and Technical Depth
+Certifications and technical depth

 Look for consultants who hold relevant NetSuite certifications: SuiteFoundation, ERP Consultant, SuiteCloud Developer, Administrator, and SuiteAnalytics.
 Certifications alone don't prove competence, but their absence in a consulting firm is a concern.
 More importantly, ask whether the people who will actually work on your project are certified — not just the firm's leadership.

-Industry Experience
+Industry experience

 A consultant who has implemented NetSuite for businesses similar to yours — same industry, similar size, comparable complexity — will understand your pain points before you explain them.
 They'll know the common pitfalls, the module configurations that work, and the integrations your industry requires.
 Ask for specifics: which companies, which modules, what challenges they solved.

-Communication and Project Management
+Communication and project management

 Technical skill matters, but so does how a consultant communicates.
 During your evaluation, pay attention to responsiveness, clarity in proposals, and willingness to explain trade-offs.
 The best consultants will push back when your requirements don't make sense, rather than agreeing to everything and dealing with the consequences later.

-References and Track Record
+References and track record

 Ask for references — and actually call them.
 Specifically ask previous clients about scope management, timeline accuracy, how the consultant handled unexpected issues, and whether they'd hire them again.
 A consultant who can't provide references, or who only offers curated testimonials on their website, is a risk.

-Team Structure and Staffing
+Team structure and staffing

 Understand who will do the actual work.
 Some firms sell with senior consultants but staff projects with junior resources or offshore teams you never vetted.
 Ask for the resumes of the team members who will be assigned to your project, their NetSuite experience, and how much of the work will be done by the team you meet versus subcontractors.